 “Art.
 I’m a Creative and Behavioral Specialist in Soft Skills Development.”

 “Really?
 Very impressive!
 I didn’t know you’re a specialist.
 In behavior, no less.”

 What I found out the next day is that Toby’s going to teach one part of a Motorcycle Mechanics Course, the art part, to a class of about forty boys from back-country Batticaloa.
 The course lasts three months.
 Several days are dedicated to augmenting hard skills – for example, learning how to strip down a bike and put it back together from scratch – as opposed to augmenting soft skills, which is?
-Whatever Toby’s does.
+Whatever Toby does.

 “So what exactly do you do?”